nixworks/public/news/2015/10/21/README.md

 ##### Israeli Prime Minister
 ### [Israeli Prime Minister Benjamin Netanyahu's speech yesterday that the Grand Mufti of Jerusalem persuaded the Nazis to adopt their Final Solution to exterminate 6 million Jews is reproached by Holocaust experts and survivors, historians, world leaders, etc. Palestine Liberation Organization's Saeb Erakat and Israel's Zionist Union party's Isaac Herzog both blasted Netanyahu's claim.
 German Chancellor Angela Merkel said, "All Germans know the history of the murderous race mania of the Nazis that led to ... the Holocaust."
 Mehnaz Afridi, a Manhattan College professor who promotes Muslim-Jewish dialogue said, "this ... really is a terrible statement to make at this time." ](/news/2015/10/21/israeli-prime-minister-benjamin-netanyahu-s-speech-yesterday-that-the-grand-mufti-of-jerusalem-persuaded-the-nazis-to-adopt-their-final-solu.md)
-_Context: Benjamin Netanyahu, Manhattan College, Amin al-Husseini, Nazis, Holocaust, Final Solution, Saeb Erakat, Zionist Union party's, Israel, Chancellor, Isaac Herzog, Angela Merkel, Israeli Prime Minister, Palestine Liberation Organization, Jewish_
+_Context: Angela Merkel, Jewish, Isaac Herzog, Final Solution, Amin al-Husseini, Nazis, Manhattan College, Holocaust, Zionist Union party's, Israel, Israeli Prime Minister, Benjamin Netanyahu, Saeb Erakat, Palestine Liberation Organization, Chancellor_

 ##### Chinese
 ### [Two Chinese consulate staff are killed and a consul general injured after a gunman opened fire on a restaurant in the city of Cebu, the "second city" of the Philippines.
 Various reports named the gunman as Chinese national Li Qingliang. ](/news/2015/10/21/two-chinese-consulate-staff-are-killed-and-a-consul-general-injured-after-a-gunman-opened-fire-on-a-restaurant-in-the-city-of-cebu-the-sec.md)